Data Licensing Agreement Red Flags for Buyers

 What is the biggest red flag in a data licensing agreement?

-A vague permitted-use clause paired with broad data fields and weak deletion obligations.
-That combination creates operational ambiguity and downstream privacy risk.
+Vague permitted use plus broad field grants and weak deletion: creates operational ambiguity and downstream privacy risk.

 Should derived data survive after a license ends?